AnneWhit/Learn-on-the-Go/index.md

 +             See if the +symbol will Create a bullet with no indent.
 *             See if the *symbol will Create a bullet with no indent.

+   OK, well good enough Time to move on.

 - 6. *Block of code*
 ```python
 a = 5